ThatGuySam/marvelorder/src/pages/en/marvel-studios-assembled-the-making-of-black-panther-wakanda-forever-1076032.md

     "id": 1076032,
     "original_language": "en",
-    "original_title": "Marvel Studios Assembled: The Making of Black Panther: Wakanda Forever", "overview": "Follow the production of “Black Panther: Wakanda Forever” as the cast and crew take on the incredible challenge of and remembering T’Challa, with a chapter befitting the late king.
+    "original_title": "Marvel Studios Assembled: The Making of Black Panther: Wakanda Forever", "overview": "Follow the production of “Black Panther: Wakanda Forever” as the cast and crew take on the incredible challenge of remembering T’Challa with a chapter befitting the late king.
 Through intimate behind-the-scenes footage and interviews, watch Shuri take on the mantel of Wakanda’s hero and face a new foe from the ocean’s depths in Namor.", "poster_path": "/mYTPKWO7a4mHKLyksJgB8CMq9Qx.jpg",
     "release_date": "2023-02-08",
     "title": "Marvel Studios Assembled: The Making of Black Panther: Wakanda Forever",